P4radise/ov-monitoring/README.md

    * \<User Trackor Type\> RA
    * \<User Trackor Type Tab containing messageBodyField and sentDateTimeField\> RE
 4. Create a token for the account created on step 3
-5. Fill the integartion settings file
+5. Fill the integration settings file
    - ovUrl - OneVizion URL
    - ovAccessKey - OneVizion Access Key
    - ovSecretKey - OneVizion Secret Key
    - ovIntegrationName - Integration Name in OneVizion Trackor
-   - trackorType - Tractor Type for adding received messages
+   - trackorType - Trackor Type for adding received messages
    - messageBodyField - Field Name.
 The body of the received message will be inserted into this field.
 This field must belong to the Trackor Type you specified
    - sentDateTimeField - Field Name.
 The datetime the message was sent will be inserted into this field.
 This field must belong to the Trackor Type you specified